Clueless-Community/seamless-ui/CONTRIBUTING.md

 git add .
 ```

-## Commit your change with a proper messagge
+## Commit your change with a proper message
 ```
 git commit -m "Enter your message here"
 ```